ethereum/EIPs/EIPS/eip-XXXX.md

 ## Specification

-ERC-XXX is an extenson of ERC-4626.
+ERC-5143 is an extenson of ERC-4626.
 Any contract implementing it MUST also implement ERC-4626.

 ### Methods